avrahamappel-humi/open-api-generator/README.md

 There are two ways to to get the generator to pick up your routes.

-The first (and recommended) way is to decorate the controller method with the `Humi\OpenApiGenerator\Attributes\OpenApi` attribute.
+The first way is to decorate the controller method with the `Humi\OpenApiGenerator\Attributes\OpenApi` attribute.

 ```php
 <?php